pranaveshnandakumar-cmyk/marakadhey/README.md

 Whether it's an internship application, scholarship, webinar, hackathon, certification, registration, or any important opportunity, Marakadhey ensures you don't forget it.

 ---
+## Privacy Policy
+Marakadhey stores reminder data locally on the user's device using Chrome Storage.

+No personal data is collected, transmitted, sold, or shared with third parties.

+Google Calendar integration opens a Google Calendar event creation page and does not access the user's Google account.

+---

 ## Features